Heart of Florida United Way & AdventHealth

 Heart of Florida United Way and AdventHealth

-AdventHealth partnered with Heart of Florida United Way to expand “Be a Mindleader,” a program designed to destigmatize mental health and encourage conversations among children and adolescents.
+In partnership with Heart of Florida united Way, AdventHealth sought to expand its “Be a Mindleader” campaign, which was designed to destigmatize mental health and encourage conversations among children and adolescents.

 Originally developed in English, the organization recognized a need to extend the program’s reach into Haitian Creole-speaking communities, where cultural nuances and stigma can create barriers to open dialogue and access to mental health resources.